bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/reflect.md

 Same as [`Object.isExtensible()`](object/isextensible).
 Returns a [`Boolean`](boolean) that is `true` if the target is extensible.

 [`Reflect.ownKeys(target)`](reflect/ownkeys)
-Returns an array of the target object's own (not inherited) property keys.
+Returns an array of the target object’s own (not inherited) property keys.

 [`Reflect.preventExtensions(target)`](reflect/preventextensions)
 Similar to [`Object.preventExtensions()`](object/preventextensions).
 Returns a [`Boolean`](boolean) that is `true` if the update was successful.